-At McClellan Sales, we check your monitor by exposing it to concentrated test gas.
+At MC Tool & Safety, we check your monitor by exposing it to concentrated test gas.
 This allows us to take a reading of the monitor.
 We test it for accuracy in two areas:

 ● Gas Levels.
 If your monitor is correct, then it will display the exact amount of gas in the atmosphere.
 If not, then we can adjust the monitor so that it provides an accurate reading.

 ● Alarm Trigger.
 If the level of gas in the room is toxic enough to cause sickness or death, then it should trigger an alarm.
 If the alarm, however, does not go off, then we will repair it.